Allisonwonderlax13/https-github.com-obsproject-obs-studio./Laptop-Performance-Issues.md

 - Click the drop down box below that, select "High-performance NVIDIA processor" and click Apply, then OK
 - Re-open OBS and test again

-NOTE: If you are planning on using QuickSync (QSV), Set QSVHelper.exe to run on the the Intel instead of the NVIDIA.

 ***

 #### AMD-based Laptops